 With the establishment of the Royal Swedish Air Force in 1926, club membership was extended to officers of this new branch.
 In 1985, following the introduction of female officers to the Swedish Armed Forces, membership was opened up to them as well..
 Club membership is presently open to all Swedish military personnel with rank OF-1 or senior, as well as to senior civilian officials in the agencies subordinate to the Ministry of Defence, senior officials within the Ministry for Foreign Affairs, and senior officials in Swedish Defence Industry.

 At the club, members can have luncheon in our Dining Halls or a drink in the Ulinders Bar, arrange private or business meetings in our lounges or just enjoy reading a book in our Library.
 Although there is no all-week dining at the club, evening club activates do occur weekly.

 Our club has an extensive network of affiliated clubs, whose members can enjoy the same benefits as our members when in Stockholm.
 When visiting our club, please observe the club codes at all times.

 The opening hours of the Military Club of Stockholm are Monday through Friday between 11.00-17.00 hrs CET.
-Luncheon must be pre-booked and is served either at 11.30 hrs or at 12.30 hrs.
+Luncheon must be pre-booked and is served at 12.00 hrs.
 Please check our web page for further information about club activates outside regular opening hours.
 For other inquiries, please contact the Club Secretary either by telephone +46 8 611 60 92 or by firstname.lastname@example.org.